 In addition to the change in legislation, the External Reporting Board of New Zealand ("XRB") has released a new accounting standards framework which establishes the financial standards to be applied to entities with statutory financial reporting obligations.
 The Company is currently reporting under NZ IFRS.
-Under the XRB framework, Management expects that the Company is expected to continue to apply NZ IFRS as applicable for Tier 1 for-profit entities.
-Management expects that this will have no material impact on the preparation and disclosures included in the financial statements.
+Under the XRB framework the Company has applied NZ IFRS as applicable for Tier 1 for-profit entities.